Vegan Eggplant Parmigiana recipe

 The dish is a perfect addition to salads and soups – especially on cooler days, so give this healthy, dairy and gluten free recipe a try!

-This stuffed eggplant-style parmigiana has hidden tofu, instead of being laden with cheese.
-I’ve added a thick creamy soymilk sauce to the mixture so even if you want to use some real parmesan, you don’t need to put in too much because of the creamy sauce
+This stuffed eggplant-style parmigiana has hidden tofu instead of being laden with cheese, which makes it a healthy alternative.
+I’ve added a thick creamy soymilk sauce to the mixture so even if you want to use some real parmesan, you don’t have to add much to an already nutritious and delicious parmigiana.

 - 2 eggplants (aubergines) (1kg/2lb 4oz)

 - 1 tablespoon olive oil

 - Cracked pepper

 - 300g (10½oz) silken firm or firm tofu

 - 4 tablespoons dairy-free parmesan cheese

 - Preheat oven to 180°C (350°F).

 - Line an oven tray with baking paper.
 Cut eggplant in half lengthways.